Is the COVID-19 vaccine safe?

 How much will I have to pay for the vaccine when it’s available for me?

-You will not need to pay to be vaccinated—the vaccine is free.
+The vaccine is free.
 Everyone will be able to get the vaccine with no barriers—regardless of financial or insurance status.

-According to the CDC, vaccine doses purchased with U.S. taxpayer dollars will be given to the American people at no cost; however, vaccination providers may be able to charge administration fees for giving the shot.”
+According to the CDC, vaccine doses purchased with U.S. taxpayer dollars will be given to the American people at no cost; however, vaccination providers may be able to charge administration fees for giving the shot.
 If you are uninsured, you will not need to pay any administration fees.

 Should I get the COVID-19 vaccine if I’m pregnant?